samsuh/2026-journal/README.md

 ## 2/26/26 - Thursday
 Goals for today:
 - DONE ~~Gym, set A~~
-- ThreeJS - start Haunted House (its 3x as long as the others).
+- STARTED ThreeJS - start Haunted House (its 3x as long as the others).
 Get up to Texturing section.
-- Follow up on ideas and loose threads.
+- DONE ~~Follow up on ideas and loose threads.~~

 ### Ideas
 3D shape rendering using fft is interesting.
 Is there such a thing as 3D signal rendering?